Danaus: Parents and siblings

 Danaus, was the son of King Belus of Egypt and the naiad Achiroe, daughter of the river god Nilus, or of Sida, eponym of Sidon.
-He was the twin brother of Aegyptus, king of Egypt while Euripides adds two others, Cepheus, King of Ethiopia and Phineus, betrothed of Andromeda.
+He was the twin brother of Aegyptus, king of Egypt while Euripides adds two others, Cepheus, king of Ethiopia and Phineus, betrothed of Andromeda.

 Danaides

-Danaus had fifty daughters, the Danaides, twelve of whom were born to the naiad Polyxo; six to Pieria; two to Elephantis; four to Queen Europa; ten to the hamadryad nymphs Atlanteia and Phoebe; seven to an Ethiopian woman; three to Memphis; two to Herse and lastly four to Crino.
-According to Hippostratus, Danaus had all these progeny begotten by Europa, the daughter of Nilus.
+Danaus had fifty daughters, the Danaides, twelve of whom were born to the naiad Polyxo; six to Pieria; two to Elephantis; four to Queen Europa; ten to the hamadryad nymphs Atlanteia and Phoebe; seven to an Aethiopian woman; three to Memphis; two to Herse and lastly four to Crino.
+According to Hippostratus, Danaus had all these progenies begotten by Europa, the daughter of Nilus.
 In some accounts, Danaus married Melia while Aegyptus consorted with Isaie, these two women were daughters of their uncle Agenor, King of Tyre, and their possible sister, Damno who was described as the daughter of Belus.

 Mythology

 Flight from Aegyptus

-After Aegyptus commanded that his fifty sons should marry the Danaides, Danaus elected to flee instead, and to that purpose, he built a ship by the advice of Athena, the first ship that ever was.
+After Aegyptus commanded that his fifty sons should marry the Danaides, Danaus elected to flee instead.
+To that purpose, he built a ship on the advice of Athena, the first ship that ever was.
 In it, he fled to Argos, to which he was connected by his descent from Io, a priestess of Hera at Argos, who was wooed by Zeus and turned into a heifer and pursued by Hera until she found asylum in Egypt.
 Argos at the time was ruled by King Pelasgus, the eponym of all autochthonous [indigenous] inhabitants who had lived in Greece since the beginning, also called Gelanor ("he who laughs").
 The Danaides asked Pelasgus for protection when they arrived, the event portrayed in The Suppliants by Aeschylus.
 Protection was granted after a vote by the Argives.

 When Pausanias visited Argos in the 2nd century CE, he related the succession of Danaus to the throne, judged by the Argives, who "from the earliest times ... have loved freedom and self-government, and they limited to the utmost the authority of their kings":